BBC Radio 5 Sports Extra: Broadcast

 BBC Radio 5 Sports Extra is broadcast only on digital platforms.
 It is transmitted on DAB Digital Radio and on digital television through satellite services, such as Sky and Freesat, cable operators, such as Virgin Media, DTT services via Freeview, and on IPTV.
 The service is also available online through the BBC website, the BBC Sounds service and the Radioplayer service part owned by the BBC.
 The BBC Sounds platform also re-broadcasts programmes for catch-up after original broadcast.
 Due to rights restrictions, some programmes are restricted to UK audiences or are not available on the BBC's online services.

 The station is a part-time service, only airing during ongoing sports broadcasts.
+Although it mostly broadcasts sports coverage not available on Radio 5 Live, sometimes, sections of sports coverage on Radio 5 Sports Extra will be broadcast on Radio 5 Live, such as the for final part of the Formula 1 qualifying or occasionally other major sports, such as cricket.

-The broadcasts themselves are live and uninterrupted, unlike sports coverage on Radio 5 Live (which breaks for regular news bulletins) and Radio 4 Longwave (which adds regular scheduled opt-outs such as The Daily Service and the Shipping Forecast into coverage).
-During Sports Extra's downtime, the station does not simulcast any other broadcast.
-A label for Sports Extra is continuously radiated on the DAB multiplex to allow those tuning their radio to store the station to their device even if it is not on air.
+The broadcasts themselves are live and uninterrupted except when updates are given by commentators to listeners on Radio 5 Live, as opposed to sports coverage on Radio 5 Live which has interuptions for other sports updates and regular news bulletins.
+During Sports Extra's downtime, the station does not simulcast any other broadcast although a label for Sports Extra is continuously radiated on the DAB multiplex to allow those tuning their radio to store the station to their device even if it is not on air.
 On digital TV platforms, where Sports Extra has its own dedicated full-time stream, not sharing feed capacity with any other services, a looping promotional barker is played if no live programming is scheduled; the EPG information during this reel will often give details of the next live event to be covered by the station, should this information be available.
 The Sports Extra internet stream, which used to go off air when live content was not running, now also broadcasts the promo loop.

 The station's controller is Jonathan Wall, who is also responsible for 5 Live and is answerable to the BBC North and BBC Audio & Music departments.
 The station operates from Quay House in MediaCityUK on a single floor alongside 5 Live.
 Although 5 Sports Extra uses no studio space, the teams required to organise the match coverage are shared with 5 Live.
 The move to Salford took two months, and occurred alongside 5 Live, in a bid to create a northern media hub and to outsource major production from London.
 Previously, 5 Sports Extra had been located alongside 5 Live in BBC Television Centre and spread over several floors.